 These symptoms might be worse when you’re stressed.
 If you swallow too much air when you eat, that can make belching and bloating worse.

-People often have heartburn (a burning sensation deep in the chest) along with indigestion.
-But heartburn is caused by stomach acids rising into the esophagus.
+People often have indigestion along with heartburn (a burning feeling deep in the chest), which happens when stomach acids rise into the esophagus.

-Sometimes people have persistent indigestion that is not related to any of these factors.
-This type of indigestion is called functional, or nonulcer dyspepsia.
+Sometimes people have long-lasting indigestion that isn’t related to any of these things.
+This type is called functional or non-ulcer dyspepsia.

-During the middle and later parts of pregnancy, many women have indigestion.
-This is believed to be caused by a number of pregnancy-related factors including hormones, which relax the muscles of the digestive tract, and the pressure of the growing uterus on the stomach.
+Many women have indigestion during the middle and later parts of pregnancy.
+The problem might come from hormones, which relax the muscles of the digestive tract, and from the pressure the growing baby puts on the stomach.